 Headings

-A uniform, consistent heading structure is one of the most important accessibility consideration in Word documents.
+A uniform, consistent heading structure is one of the most important accessibility considerations in Word documents.
 Sighted users often have little difficulty scrolling a lengthy document looking for big, bold text to quickly understand the basic structure and content of the document.
 Those using screen readers and other assistive technology, however, rely on heading structures (heading styles) for navigation.
 Headings are more than just using bolded, enlarged, or centered text; they are structural elements that have meaning to a screen reader providing a meaningful sequence to users of assistive technology.

 Heading styles allow for the creation of structure through hierarchy.
 Heading styles start with Heading 1 and progress through Heading 6.
 Heading 1 is usually the page title or main content heading announcing the overall theme of the document.
 There should only be one of these per document.
 Heading 2 is usually a major section heading announcing the main topics covered in the document.
 All Headings beyond Heading 2 become sub-sections of the heading preceding it.
 Headings should always progress sequentially and should not skip levels.